dotgc/fitness/form.md

 ### Bent over barbell row
 1. Back straight and parallel to the ground
 2. Pull in with the elbows ending at the chest
+3. The bend of the torso is responsible for the lats, if you stand relatively straighter, you'll exercise more of the upper back than the lats
+4. If you pull to your belly button, you'll target more of the lats.
+If you pull to your chest, you'll target more of your upper back, rear deltoids etc.

 ### Pull-Up Form: